club-oven-lovin/club-oven-lovin.github.io/index.md

 # Developer Guide:

-This guide helps developers get up and running with Club Oven Lovin, including setup, running, and making changes.
+This guide is to help developers get up and running with Club Oven Lovin, including setup, running, and making changes.

-1. System Requirements
+## 1. System Requirements

 Before starting, make sure you have: